 There are many stories from this one summer season, and maybe I'll share some more soon... it was a highly condensed time of creating all kinds of new memories that I'll always treasure.
 My experience was probably mildly more stressful than others, because on my breaks I had to keep up with my online editing/writing work - challenging, with the very minimal (and more often than not zero) wifi situation.

 At times it seemed like I was born at Tikchik and would die there, never knowing or remembering another life - it was so all-consuming.
 Other times, the days seemed to fly right out the window as I made new friends while reveling in the fact that I'd found "my people" - a bunch of other weirdos who love living this unconventional life of freedom, experienced beautiful things I'd never known before, learned new skills and overcame surprise challenges.

 It was certainly disconcerting but SO fun to have 20hrs of daylight for the first month or so.
-Between the long work days, and the sometimes even longer nights of staying up late with a revolving door of interesting characters, watching the hours-long sunsets, smoking endless joints and taking pulls on bottomless jugs of whiskey... well, let's just say I didn't sleep much all summer.
+Between the long work days, and the sometimes even longer nights of staying up late with a revolving door of interesting characters, watching the hours-long sunsets... well, let's just say I didn't sleep much all summer.
 And I DEFINITELY enjoyed the heck out of being so disconnected from the normally overwhelming 2D world of internet, phone, and social media.

 Finally, civilization came into view for the first time in months: the city of Anchorage.
 It was a shock after being so totally immersed in nature.
 We landed casually on a small lake in a maze of adorable float planes in the "float plane airport".
 There were "beavers", "otters", and a hundred other float plane models, all different colors, each with their own mini colorful shed.
 Our badass pilot, Charlie, didn't even have to radio in or let anyone know we were coming - he just did it.
 Very Alaska.